What You Need to Know About Retail Loss Prevention Specialist

 Is There Job Demand for Retail Loss Prevention Specialists?

-In 2016, there was an estimated number of 133,800 jobs in the United States for Retail Loss Prevention Specialist.
+In the United States, there were 133,800 jobs for Retail Loss Prevention Specialist in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,300 new jobs for Retail Loss Prevention Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 35,200 job openings in this field each year.
+The BLS estimates 35,200 yearly job openings in this field.

 The states with the most job growth for Loss Prevention Specialist are Texas, Nevada, and Washington.
 Watch out if you plan on working in New Jersey, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.